 Ti Kuan Yin is the most famous of all organic oolong tea.
 This Fair Trade Certified organic Chinese tea is grown in China's Jiangxi Province.
-The tightly-rolled dark green organic loose leaf tea leaves yield a pale golden, smooth-bodied infusion with a complex aroma having accents of sweet flowers, rich greens and forest floor.
-The taste of the thick, nectar-like liquor is lightly vegetal, with slight floral qualities and a rich butteriness.
-The characteristic "oolong glow" is quite prominent.
+The balled emerald green to dark green organic loose leaf tea leaves yield a pale golden, smooth-bodied infusion with a complex aroma having accents of sweet flowers, rich greens and forest floor.
+The taste of the liquor is deeply vegetal with slight floral qualities.
+The characteristic "oolong glow" is nicely prominent.
 As with our other Chinese oolongs, our Ti Kuan Yin may be infused multiple times, with each infusion revealing a new nuance of this tea's complex flavor.

 Please note: we recently increased the quantity of tea in our Ti Kuan Yin packages.
 Don't worry, we kept the price per serving the same and only increased the amount of tea in the bag.

 Serving Size: one level teaspoon per 8 oz cup of water

 Aubrey Says: Be sure to steep this tea more than once - one infusion will only scratch the surface.

 Jeremy Says: A tea to be contemplated - very complex!